 For God So Loved the World - by Tom Ascol

 The author wants to insert himself and his fellow Calvinists into verses where they don't belong.
 Calvinists believe that the various predestination Scriptures apply to them.
-They believe God chose those will get saved, which of course must mean that Jesus didn't die for the world, only for the ones who were chosen.
+They believe God choses those who will get saved, which of course must mean that Jesus didn't die for the world, only for the ones who were chosen.
 Thus the reason for his article.

 Wednesday, February 26, 2025